Tracking the Bills in 2017:

 SB 3: Beall, Affordable Housing Bond Act will place a $3 billion statewide general obligation bond for affordable housing on the November 2018 ballot to fund existing critical and successful affordable housing programs in California, Sen Governance and Finance Committee

 SB 4 Mendoza, This is one of several measures that comprise the Senate “California Rebuild” Infrastructure package, due out for voter approval, subject to voter approval at the June 5, 2018, statewide primary election, would enact the Goods Movement and Clean Trucks Bond Act.

-SB 35 Wiener, This is a “spot” bill intending to eventually address the removal of barriers to implementing housing, and affordable housing in particular.
+SB 35 Wiener, This is a “spot” bill intending to eventually address the removal of barriers to implementing housing, over rights local rules.
 More forced density.
-Passed Senate is now in the Local Government Committee – this year’s By-Right.
+Passed Senate is now in the Rules Committee – this year’s By-Right.

 SB 431 Bates, Planning and zoning: building codes: accessory dwelling units.

 SB 540 Roth, Atkins, Workforce Housing Opportunity Zone.
 Passed Senate, in the Assembly Natural Resources Committee.